 Hardlight came with the rays of the sun

-We should also pay attention to where the light is coming.
-The direction of light highlights the curves, angles, and texture of the subject.
+We should also pay attention to where the light is coming from.
+The direction of light highlights the subject’s curves, angles, and texture.

 First, Front Lighting.
-If the light comes directly to the front of the subject, shadows fall behind at its back.
+If the light comes directly to the front of the subject, shadows fall behind its back.
 Your image would look flat, ordinary, or boring.
-Though it is easy to shoot, the results could be are not that appealing.
+Though it is easy to shoot, the results could not be that appealing.

 In contrast to Front Lighting, which is very easy to shoot, is Backlighting.
 It gives impressive effects to the image, like the halo effect for portraits.

-Some objects, when there is light from their back, tend to look more appealing when photographed.
+When there is light from their back, some objects tend to look more appealing when photographed.
 Examples are plants, flowers, and other things that possess semitranslucent parts.
 They glow when hit by light.

 Backlighting gives marvelous effects.
 Yet, it is hard to create.
 With a backlight, I sometimes get a white background or silhouette photo.
-Mostly, it takes a bit of experimentation on the angle before we get the perfect shot.
+It takes a bit of experimentation on the angle before we get the perfect shot.

 Sidelighting is my favorite light direction because of the flattering shadows and depth it creates.
-It highlights the curves and edges of the object – giving my photo more details.
+It highlights the object’s curves and edges, giving my photo more details.

 Look how the light from the side towards my face made me look better

-After you found the perfect lighting condition for your subject, you might want to consider tweaking the exposure for the desired amount of light on your photo.
+After you find the perfect lighting condition for your subject, you might consider tweaking the exposure for the desired amount of light on your photo.